 By Mary Lee Anderson

-The writer is the executive director of Senior Services of Alexandria and a member of the city commission on aging.
+The writer is the executive director of Senior Services of Alexandria.